schoero/swissqrbill/docs/migration-v3-to-v4.md

 ### PDFKit events

 SwissQRBill previously emitted events that could be used to add page numbers to the document.
 Since the library no longer extends PDFKit, this is no longer possible.
 You now have to follow the [documentation of PDFKit](http://pdfkit.org/docs/getting_started.html#switching_to_previous_pages) to learn how to add page numbers to your document.

+### Renamed properties and options

+Some properties and options have been renamed.
+Many properties of the [Table class](./pdf/index.md#table) have been renamed to be more consistent with the rest of the library.
+Please check out the [new documentation](./pdf/index.md#table) for the new names.